 Book onto a Summer Camp

 Summer camps are back in town!
-Unlike last year, many summer camps are reopening this year.
+Unlike during lockdown, summer camps are in full swing again this year.
 They’re a fab option if you need to get a solid week or more of work done, and you also want the kids to be having fun, burning off energy, away from screens and making new friends.

 Summer camps involve all sorts of activities children may not usually get to try at school: archery, camping, swimming, cooking, and other outdoor activities.
 More importantly they’re hubs for children to make new friends to share these memories with.
 With travel overseas still looking limited this year, they’ll be a luxury for the kids to appreciate this summer.
 For some wraparound care, a part-time nanny would pair nicely alongside the camp, to pick the kids up, make dinner and look after them until you’re finished with work.
 They’ll also then be able to cover childcare for any remaining weeks and potentially into the school year if needed.